alissaahodge/memory-blog/README.md

 ## About This Project

 This is a blogging website where users can create an account, login, upload a photo, some details/body of their blog post and also tags.
 You can receive likes on these posts.
-This project was done to continue strengthening my skills/knowledge in react but in future I will continue adding on to this site.
+This project was done to continue strengthening my skills/knowledge in React but in future I will continue adding on to this project.

+Ps.
+This can also be used as a base for other MERN stack projects as it has Authentication (JWT & Google Auth) and other pieces that would be used when starting up a MERN project.

 ## How To Run The Project